rcqx/linked-building-data_office/README.md

 thru building information models instantiated by semantic-web ontologies/vocabularies.

-The testes semantic schemas are:
+The tested semantic schemas are:
-1. Brick; a semantic schema seeking an efficient deployment of building analytics apps thru the creation, implementation  and querying of integrated semantic models.
+1. [Brick](https://brickschema.org); a semantic schema seeking an efficient deployment of building analytics apps thru the creation, implementation  and querying of integrated semantic models.

-2. BOT; a minimal ontology to describe anything in the context of a building and to the components (products) that comform them.
+2. [BOT](https://w3c-lbd-cg.github.io/bot); a minimal ontology to describe anything in the context of a building and to the components (products) that comform them.
 According to the the BOT draft report, _"The Building Topology Ontology (BOT) is a minimal OWL DL ontology for defining relationships between the sub-components of a building.